Topological phases of the Bogoliubov de Gennes Hamiltonian: Bogoliubov de Gennes Hamiltonians

-The BdG Hamiltonians with different symmetries have been intensively studied for translation-invariant systems ~\cite{skurativska20,ono20,geier20}.
-We will rely here on its simplest form but break the translational invariance by a periodic order parameter $\Delta$, as introduced in the previous section.
+In the following we will consider two examples for the operator $D$, namely the BdG Hamiltonian in a continuous space and its tight-binding version on a square lattice.
+The BdG Hamiltonian with different symmetries have been intensively studied for translation-invariant systems ~\cite{skurativska20,ono20,geier20}.
+We will rely here on its simplest form but break the translational invariance by a periodic order parameter $\Delta(x)$, as introduced in the previous section.
+The existence of a spatially modulated order parameter with a characteristic wave vector $\bq$ is known from the Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) phase of a superconductor in a magnetic field~\cite{fulde64,larkin64}. $\bq$ is determined by the linearized gap equation and depends on the external magnetic field, the temperature and the Fermi surface~\cite{shimahara09}.
+A simpler realization is the superconducting ring of Fig. \ref{fig:1}, where the order-parameter oscillations are induced by a supercurrent.